 Rebecca’s background is in international economic development.
 Prior to completing her Master’s Degree and beginning the Urban Planning Doctoral Program, she worked in the nonprofit sector on issues related to human rights, women’s rights, and economic security in low-income countries.
 She has lived and worked in a number of countries, and her time exploring cities of the Global South is what drew her to the field of Urban Planning and inspired her current research.

 Office: 1349D Public Affairs Building

-Yiwen is a doctoral student at the Department of Urban Planning at UCLA Luskin.
-His research interests include housing affordability, neighborhood and poverty, gentrification, transportation, urban economics, and international development.
-His current research projects include topics on the Low Income Housing Tax Credit program, suburban street width and parking policy, gentrification issues in New York City, social networks among public housing residents, etc. Yiwen is also a research affiliate of Furman Center for Real Estate & Urban Policy at New York University.
+Yiwen is a doctoral candidate at the Department of Urban Planning at UCLA Luskin.
+His research interests include housing affordability, housing inequality, neighborhoods and poverty, gentrification, transportation, urban economics, and international development.
+His current research projects include topics on federal and state housing policies, evictions, parking, inequality, gentrification, policing, and social networks.
+Yiwen is also a research affiliate of Lewis Center for Regional Policy Studies, Ziman Center for Real Estate, and Furman Center for Real Estate and Urban Policy.